How to watch the Opening Ceremony for the 2022 Winter Olympics

 What time does the Opening Ceremony start?

 Live coverage begins at 6:30 a.m.
 ET on February 4 with NBCU’s first-ever live morning presentation of a Winter Games Opening Ceremony.
 NBC and Peacock will provide unprecedented full-day coverage of the ceremony.
-See the full schedule of events below with additional information on how you can watch/live stream the 2022 Winter Olympics.
+See the full schedule of events below with additional information on how you can watch and stream the 2022 Winter Olympics live.

 RELATED: 2022 Winter Olympics – Everything you need to know about the Winter Olympics